mihirkestur/SearchEngine/README.md

 * Wild card queries
 * Boolean queries

-As a preprocessing step, a permuterm and a postional posting list is constructed out of any dataset.
+As a preprocessing step, a permuterm and a positional posting list is constructed out of any dataset.

 ## Application in action!